panta82/GoToProject/README.md

 # GoToProject

 A simple bash command to help developers navigate between projects.
+Tested on Bash 4.3+.

 ## Usage: